alejandromedellin/PDA_II_Group5/README.md

 License
 You can specify a license here (e.g., MIT, Apache 2.0).
 If you haven’t decided, you can remove this section.

-Contributors – [Samir Barakat, Joy Zhong, Nour Sewilam, Thomas Renwick, Pedro Alejandro Medellín, etc.]
-For major issues, please open an issue on the GitHub repository.
+Contributors – [Samir Barakat, Joy Zhong, Nour Sewilam, Thomas Renwick, Pedro Alejandro Medellín] For major issues, please open an issue on the GitHub repository.